aleph2c/miros/docs/_sources/i_mongol_example.rst.txt

 Technical Overview
 ------------------
-To build our horse archer botnet we need code that can be expressed on at least two different computers; I'll be using a windows machine and a raspberry pi.
+To build the horse archer botnet we need at least two different computers.
+I'll be using a windows machine and a raspberry pi.

-I'll try to design a set of statecharts that will model an individual horse archer and it's understanding of it's brethren.
+First, we'll design a set of statecharts that will model an individual horse archer and it's understanding of it's brethren.

-Any communication between our horse archer bots will need to be encrypted, since we don't want our enemy understanding what we are up to.
+Any communication between our horse archer bots will be encrypted, since we don't want our enemy to learn about what we are doing.

-While we are building the software to implement a node in our botnet we will instrument it and have all of its information stream to one location so we can debug the whole botnet.
-I will use this instrumentation to show that the code is working as designed.
+We will adjust how our instrumentation works; we will make it so that it can stream its output to any computer of our choosing.
+We will do this so we can debug our entire botnet from one location.

-Finally I'll write the software; run it on two or more computers and demonstrate that it is working.
+Finally We'll write the software; run it on two or more computers and demonstrate that it is working.

+Here are the steps:

 * :ref:`Designing the Mongol in its Tactic<i_mongol_example-designing-the-mongol-in-its-tactic>`
 * :ref:`Encrypted Commnications<i_mongol_example-encrypted-communications>`